I’ve talked a lot about confidence on my blog, but one thing that’s so simple to boost your confidence is how you dress.

 Stop wearing clothes that don’t make you feel good, it does nothing for your self-esteem.
 Trust me I spent a whole Summer not feeling quite right, I never thought I’d say this but sometimes shopping is self-care.
 Sometimes us Mums need a treat too.

 This post is part of my Wellness Wednesday weekly feature, for more Wellness Wednesday posts click here.
-Every Wednesday there is a new wellness post at 7pm.
+Every Wednesday there is a new wellness post at 7 pm.
+Update: this feature no longer runs but there are still loads of blog posts here.